GenesisFR/HowToBecomeGoodAtShooters/README.md

 - rounds can bounce off walls and ceilings if there is an accessible area
 - you can aim through walls to shoot it
 - can be used to flush enemies out of cover or as a soft form of CC since non-robotic enemies (except tanks) will perform a dodge roll to avoid the explosion
+- the number of rounds can't decrease from losing skill tiers after deploying it
 - explosive damage and bleed ticks affected by DTA
 ##### Assault
 - always targets the chest